Mercury Emissions: The Global Context

 Some of the mercury circulating through today's environment was released years ago.
 Land, water, and other surfaces can repeatedly re-emit mercury into the atmosphere after its initial release into the environment.
 We know that anthropogenic emissions continue to add significantly to the global pool of mercury.

-Globally, artisanal and small-scale gold mining is the largest source of anthropogenic mercury emissions, followed closely by coal combustion.
-Other large sources of emissions are non-ferrous metals production and cement production.
-(United Nations Environment Programme, Global Mercury Assessment, 2013)
+Globally, artisanal and small-scale gold mining (ASGM) is the largest source of anthropogenic mercury emissions (37.7%), followed by stationary combustion of coal (21%).
+Other large sources of emissions are non-ferrous metals production (15%) and cement production (11%).
+(United Nations Environment Programme, Global Mercury Assessment, 2018)

 How much mercury is emitted worldwide each year?
-Recent estimates of annual global mercury emissions from both natural and anthropogenic sources are in the range of 5,000 to 8,000 metric tons per year.
+Estimates of annual global mercury emissions from anthropogenic sources are approximately 2220 metric tons per year.
 These estimates include mercury that is re-emitted.
 The world map below provides information about the worldwide distribution of anthropogenic mercury emissions.

 - For more information on regulatory and policy measures that EPA is taken to reduce mercury pollution, see the EPA Mercury Portal.